Skip to content

 HiPerGator

-The Cluster History page has updated information on the current and historical hardware at Research Computing.
+The HiPerGator page has updated information on the current hardware, and the History page provides historical information.

 Summary

-HiPerGator is a large, high-performance compute cluster capable of tackling some of the largest computational challenges, but users need to understand how to responsibly and efficiently use the resources.
+HiPerGator is a large, high-performance compute cluster capable of tackling some of the largest computational challenges, but users need to understand how to use the resources responsibly and efficiently.

 Investor Supported